jac307/MediaArtTutorials/IARTS1T03/TW-W3.md

 - What does the framing give us access to—and what does it withhold?
 - What is centered vs peripheral through composition?
 - What sits in the foreground, middleground, and background—and how does that shape meaning?
-- What relationship does the POV create: **witnessing or control or just recording**?
+- What relationship does the POV create: **witnessing or control or just recording (trying to stay neutral)**?
 (Give one piece of evidence.)

 ---